naveen521kk/naveen521kk.github.io/src/posts/manim-vscode.md

 Hope this helps you in configuring Visual Studio Code to work with Manim.
-If you have an error, or found something to difficult to understand, jump over to `#manim-installation-help` on [Manim's Discord server](https://manim.community/discord).
+If you have an error, or found something to difficult to understand, jump over to `#help-form` on [Manim's Discord server](https://manim.community/discord).